-Among other programs, GO-Biz provides permit and other business assistance for new and expanding businesses, as well as administering the California Innovation Hub Program under an initial partnership with the statewide network of small business development centers.
-GO-Biz also oversees the Office of the Small Business Advocate.
+Among other programs, GO-Biz provides permit and other business assistance for new and expanding businesses, as well as administering the California Innovation Hub Program under an initial partnership with the statewide network of SBDCs.
+GO-Biz also oversees the Office of the Small Business Advocate, who advocates for and provides key information to small businesses.
+Up until January 1, 2013, the California SBDC Program was co-located at GO-Biz.

 In March 2012, the Governor initiated a reorganization process to realign the state's administrative stricture.
-Key changes include the dismantling of the BTH and the shifting of a number of key programs and services to GO-Biz including:
+Key changes were proposed and agreed to by the Legislature including the dismantling of the Business, Transportation and Housing Agency (BTH) and the shifting of a number of key programs and services to GO-Biz including:

-- The SBLGP;
+- The Small Business Loan Guarantee Program;

 - The California Travel and Tourism Commission;

 - The California Film Commission;

 - The Film California First Program; and

-- The Infrastructure and Economic Development Bank.
+- The Infrastructure and Economic Development Bank (I-Bank).

+In addition, the Governor called for the placement of the California SBDC Program within GO-Biz.
 Programmatic approval of the reorganization was granted in July 2012 and will become effective July 2013.
-Legislation is also necessary to statutorily reflect the reorganization changes.
-AB 1317 (Frazer) is pending on the Assembly Floor.
-The changes AB 1247 would make further programmatic enhancements to the reorganization.
+Legislation is, however, also necessary to statutorily reflect the reorganization changes.